History: Muckraking (Cooke, Jacobs)

 Choose MLA from the Menu at the top of the box.

-Copy and paste the MLA citation into your bibliography.
+Copy and paste the MLA citation on your Works Cited page.

 Tips for SIRS